- Clinical Study

 Citations to this article as recorded by

-- Vitamin D Supplementation for the Outcomes of Patients with Gestational Diabetes Mellitus and Neonates: A Meta-Analysis and Systematic Review
+Caiqiong Lin, Haiwei Liu Frontiers in Endocrinology.2024;[Epub] CrossRef - Vitamin D Supplementation for the Outcomes of Patients with Gestational Diabetes Mellitus and Neonates: A Meta-Analysis and Systematic Review

 Chunfeng Wu, Yang Song, Xueying Wang, Pier P. Sainaghi International Journal of Clinical Practice.2023; 2023: 1.
 CrossRef - Influence of hypovitaminosis D during pregnancy on glycemic and lipid profile, inflammatory indicators and anthropometry of pregnant and newborn

 Sara de Figueiredo dos Santos, Paula Normando dos Reis Costa, Thaise Gasser Gouvêa, Nathalia Ferreira Antunes de Almeida, Felipe de Souza Cardoso Clinical Nutrition ESPEN.2023; 54: 81.
-CrossRef - Postprandial Free Fatty Acids at Mid-Pregnancy Increase the Risk of Large-for-Gestational-Age Newborns in Women with Gestational Diabetes Mellitus
+CrossRef - Risk factors associated with early postpartum glucose intolerance in women with a history of gestational diabetes mellitus: a systematic review and meta-analysis

 So-Yeon Kim, Young Shin Song, Soo-Kyung Kim, Yong-Wook Cho, Kyung-Soo Kim Diabetes & Metabolism Journal.2022; 46(1): 140.
 CrossRef - Effect of Evidence-Based Diet Nursing on Intestinal Flora and Maternal and Infant Prognosis in Patients with Gestational Diabetes